pip-services/pip-services-docs/content/en/python/tutorials/microservice_facade/step1.md

 gitUrl: "https://github.com/pip-services-samples/facade-sample-python"
 ---

-In this tutorial, we will be using a demo project to develop a small facade for a system that consists of a few microservice:
+In this tutorial, we will be using a demo project to develop a small facade for a system that consists of a few microservices:

 - Beacons - business logic microservice that performs the main operations of the system.
 - Accounts - microservice for managing user accounts